Burning construction wastes

 What you must do

-If you burn waste in the open on your site you may require a waste management licence or exemption.
+If you burn waste in the open on your site you may need:

-You may qualify for an exemption to burn certain waste plant tissue and untreated wood if:
+In Northern Ireland, you may qualify for a paragraph 30 exemption to burn certain waste plant tissue and untreated wood if:

 - you burn the waste at the place where it was produced